 I’m lumping these vegan breakfast ideas together, because they’re basically the same thing in different serving dishes.

 If you have the time, sit yourself down to a beautiful smoothie bowl!
 A smoothie bowl is just a thick smoothie, poured into a bowl, and piled up with toppings.
-You can make the Chocolate Covered Cherry Smoothie Bowl recipe that’s in the video above, or turn your favorite smoothie into a smoothie bowl.
+You can make my Chocolate Covered Cherry Smoothie Bowl or turn your favorite smoothie into a smoothie bowl.

 6. Overnight Oats

-Overnight oatmeal could have gone into the Almost-Instant category, but I’m sticking it here, because you do have to plan ahead for this breakfast.
+This one does take some advance planning, but with overnight oatmeal in the fridge, breakfast is ready when you are.
 Mix up your jar of oats the night before, and you’ve got a grab-and-go breakfast in the morning.

 When I’m feeling planning-y, I like to do a big batch of overnight oats, so my family can have breakfasts at our fingertips for a few days afterwards.
-The recipe video above is for my Tangerine Creamsicle Overnight Oats, and they are a delight!
+My Tangerine Creamsicle Overnight Oats are a delicious place to start.

 7. Chia Pudding

 Like overnight oats, chia pudding is super versatile!
-The video above is my Chai Spiced Chia Pudding, but you can also go fruity, if that’s more your thing.
+Start your day with my Chai Spiced Chia Pudding.
+You can also go fruity, if that’s more your thing.
 I developed a Strawberry-Banana Chia Pudding for Care2 that is a crowd-pleasing treat!

 8. Tofu Scramble